Working with scheduled content

 The content item usage panelLink copied!

-The content usage panel makes it easy for planners and content producers to track the editions and slots that contain a piece of content.
-Available from the content form, the panel allows you to keep track of where each version of a content item is used and which slots contain the content.
+The content usage panel makes it easy to track where each version of a content item is used and which slots contain the content.

-If you update a content item and want to update it in one or more editions or slots, then you can choose to update selected editions directly from the content form using the update editions feature.
-Alternatively you can easily navigate to each edition from the usages panel.
+If you update a content item and want the updated version to be used in one or more editions or slots, then you can easily navigate to each edition from the usage panel.
+Alternatively, you can update selected editions directly from the content form using the Update editions feature.

 In the example below, the "Great looks for winter banner" has been added directly to 3 editions and to the "Home page main content slot" in the "January sale edition".